-Many people consume more fiber or prunes, drink more water, or take a laxative such as magnesium to improve their daily elimination of stool.
+Many people consume more fiber or prunes, drink more water, or take a laxative such as magnesium to improve their daily stool elimination.
 But what they have not been told by their physicians is that constipation is a neurological problem.

-When the intestinal track slows, each segment of the intestine will develop particular symptoms.
-If the stomach does not push its contents forward efficiently a person can experience heartburn, reflux, nausea, and bloating.
+When the intestinal tract slows, each segment of the intestine will develop particular symptoms.
+If the stomach does not push its contents forward efficiently, a person can experience heartburn, reflux, nausea, and bloating.
 Slow motility of the small intestine results in cramping and is referred to as irritable bowel syndrome (IBS) if excessive.

-Whereas, constipation is the direct result of the inadequacy of the nervous system to create the proper muscular contractions to propel the contents forward.
-In other words, constipation is first and foremost the result of the brain not working properly.
+Constipation is the direct result of the inadequacy of the nervous system to create the proper muscular contractions to propel the contents forward.
+In other words, constipation is, first and foremost, the result of the brain not working properly.

 Symptom surveys performed after concussion injuries in soldiers and athletes reveal that anywhere from 50-70% experience some level of constipation within the first week after their injury (and heartburn occurs in about 30%).

 Although changes in diet and the use of OTC laxative agents can be useful when the constipation is uncomfortable, you can also work on improving autonomic nervous system function with high doses of fish oil, olive oil (certified by the COOC), and the use of a prebiotic plant fiber called inulin to help balance your intestinal bacteria and lower inflammation.